software-mansion-labs/cairo-compiler-workshop/README.md

 pub struct RootDatabase;
 ```

+Particular query groups resemble phases of compilation.
+Sorted topologically by query group dependencies:

+1. `FilesGroup`:
+    1. Stores all crucial **inputs** for the compiler:
+        1. list of crates to compile and their configuration,
+        2. overrides of file contents,
+        3. `#[cfg]` item set,
+        4. compilation flags (pretty dead concept nowadays).
+    2. Provides queries for reading file contents.
+2. `SyntaxGroup`:
+    1. Interns AST nodes.
+    2. Provides basic queries for AST traversal.
+3. `ParserGroup`:
+    1. Provides queries for parsing files (i.e. `FileId -> SyntaxNode`).
+4. `DefsGroup`:
+    1. Provides queries that extract unique identifiers of nameable items: modules, functions, constants, etc.
+    2. Provides basic queries for traversing nameable item relations, for
+       example `crate -> all its files`, `file -> modules`, `module -> submodules`, `module -> fns`.
+    3. Compiler plugin/macro expansion is also hidden here.
+5. `SemanticGroup`:
+    1. Provides queries for actually analyzing the code.
+6. `LoweringGroup`:
+    1. The actual Cairo code and its semantic model are too complex to be directly optimized and used for generating
+       Sierra code, queries here are responsible for doing appropriate transformations/preprocessing before doing
+       further work.
+7. `SierraGenGroup`:
+    1. Actual Sierra code generation.

 Here is a gist of queries code from the compiler,
 this should be self-descriptive without all the clutter that exists in real code: